ryanfox/brainfunction/README.md

 I'm not sure what the next version of brainfunction will look like, but I'm definitely naming it higher-brainfunction.
 Maybe better error messages, maybe a debugger.

-Writeup can be found at [https://foxrow.com/brainfunction-brainfuck-with-functions/](https://foxrow.com/brainfunction-brainfuck-with-functions/)
+The v0.1 release writeup can be found at [https://foxrow.com/brainfunction-brainfuck-with-functions/](https://foxrow.com/brainfunction-brainfuck-with-functions/)